tegan-lamoureux/ogx-cloud/README.md

 2. Source `nxdk/bin/activate` to prep the terminal environment
 3. `make`, and then copy over the iso or .xbe and run!!

+My typical workflow includes the `format` make target, which lints with clang-format, and launches the iso locally for [emulation via xemu](https://xemu.app/).
+I push to my xbox more rarely, for larger feature checks.

+Example:
+`make format && make && xemu -dvd_path ./ogxcloud.iso`

 ## TODO (In order of priority)
 - [ ] Update / finalize changes to FTP client to handle needs (dir list, download large multi-chunk files)
 - [X] Graphical UI